 Second option: TollTag

 The institution in charge of TollTag is the North Texas Tollway Authority or NTTA.
-Thanks to it, you can drive through tollbooths without stopping, improving your travel and traffic in general.
+Thanks to it, you can drive through tollbooths without stopping, improving travel and traffic.

-TollTag is available for residents and visitors, and the process is different for each one.
+TollTag is available for residents and visitors, and the process differs for each.
 If you are interested in getting TollTag, you can find more information by visiting this website.

 Third option: EZ TAG